 Product that you are trying to add is not available.

-As you already know, most professional monitors come with standard color space modes.
+Most professional monitors come with standard color space modes.
 Whether it is Adobe RGB, sRGB or some other color space, they all have specific usage scenarios.
-Using these standards guarantees interoperability and is favored by all color professionals from web designers to photographers.
-Our custom designed M-book mode is not meant to replace them, but to offer an additional option to those who work specifically with a MacBook.
+Using these standards guarantees interoperability and they are used by color professionals from web designers to photographers.
+The custom designed M-book mode of BenQ Professional Monitors is not meant to replace them, but to offer an additional option to those who work specifically with a MacBook.